 It is a mark of courage to recognize the signs of controlling behavior and controlling people.
 Even more so, it’s an act of bravery to respond appropriately.

 Controlling behavior is when one person expects, compels, or requires others to cater to their own needs — even at others’ expense.
 The controlling person targets an individual and dominates them in an unhealthy, self-serving manner.

 Controlling people often prey upon those they’re closest to, taking advantage of others’ introversion, submissive tendencies, or simple good faith.

 Being manipulated, used, or controlled by another person can lead to a number of harmful effects.
-Some may be so subtle, that you don’t realize until you’re cemented into a toxic relationship with your friend, coworker, or partner.
+Some may be so subtle, that you don’t realize until you’re cemented into a toxic, controlling relationship with your friend, coworker, or partner.